microsoft/KubeDevice/README.md

 The `Used` field is used to denote and how much of each resource is being used, and is primarily used by the scheduler.
 The `Scorer` can be specified for a node, but any `Scorer` specified by the container information will override it.
-The `Scorer` can be used to specify which scoring function to use when determing the node or allocation with the best score.
+The `Scorer` can be used to specify which scoring function to use when determining the node or allocation with the best score.

 The pod information is stored in the following.
 ```